christydu/DS4D_Group_15_SMILE/README.md

 The game simulates a real day in the life of a Blackwood alarm operator, who processes the alarms and responds to customer’s needs in a time manner.
 Our delivered home message is to let people get a sense of the alarm usage of disabled people in Scotland and raise awareness of the needs of people with disabilities.

+## About this Github Repository
+This repository contains three aspects of the project, one of which is all the environment and scripts for the project game.
+One part is all the data used in the game, and the other part is all the images used in the game.